Opinion | Trump’s weak defense will expose the depravity of GOP senators who acquit him

 Senators take an oath of office to “support and defend the Constitution.”
 When serving as impeachment jurors, they take another oath to “do impartial justice according to the Constitution.”

-Corey Brettschneider, a constitutional scholar who focuses the role of oaths of office in the constitutional scheme, says these two oaths complement one another.
+Corey Brettschneider, a constitutional scholar who focuses on the role of oaths of office in the constitutional scheme, says these two oaths complement one another.

 “That second oath doesn’t replace the first,” Brettschneider tells me.
 “It clarifies it.”

-In acting as jurors, Brettschneider says, Senators are supposed to answer “the specific question” of whether the president is guilty of “high crimes and misdemeanors.”
+In acting as jurors, Brettschneider says, senators are supposed to answer “the specific question” of whether the president is guilty of “high crimes and misdemeanors.”

-“Trump tried to subvert a free and fair election by spreading disinformation, trying to force public officials to overturn the results, and riling his supporters up to attack the Capitol,” Brettschneider continued.
+“Trump tried to subvert a free and fair election by spreading disinformation, trying to force public officials to overturn the results and riling his supporters up to attack the Capitol,” Brettschneider continued.
 “That is about as paradigmatic a high crime as one can get.”

-In the role of jurors, Brettschneider continues, the two oaths interlock to denote performance of their “Constitutional duty,” which precludes operating out of “partisan loyalty to a president.”
+When senators are in the role of jurors, Brettschneider continues, the two oaths interlock to set the terms of their “constitutional duty,” which precludes operating out of “partisan loyalty to a president.”

 In other words, it’s either the former or the latter.
 The choice is not just about whether they are going to be “loyal” to Trump or not.
 That idea actually undersells the extraordinary dereliction of duty GOP senators will be committing if and when they vote to acquit.